microsoft/pxt-arcadeshield/README.md

 # Arcade Shield extension for MakeCode for BBC micro:bit (V2)

 This MakeCode extension allows you to use any of the  MakeCode Arcade shields with the MakeCode for BBC micro:bit editor.
+The extension provides access to the screen and buttons on the shield, and has a Bitmap abstraction with numerous drawing primitives (draw line, circle, square, etc).

-The extension provides access to the screen and buttons on the shield, as well as a
+Bitmaps also can be created using the built-in image editor in MakeCode.

-Bitmap abstraction for drawing on the screen.
+## Simulator support

-Bitmaps can be created using the built-in image editor in MakeCode.
+The extension provides a simulator for the display, with keyboard controls mapping to the inputs of the display shield (A and B buttons, and the D-pad).

 ## Arcade Shields for the micro:bit V2